Merry Mints – The Energetics Of Mints

 Mints restore, astringes, relax and stimulate – how can you go wrong?

-• Moves Liver Qi stagnation and aids the Gallbladder — Our Livers love mint!
+Moves Liver Qi stagnation and aids the Gallbladder — Our Livers love mint!
 If you are feeling the angst of the spring season, seemingly annoyed by everything, have a lovely spot of mint tea–please, for our sake.
 Perfect for angsty teens, too.

-• Moves the Qi and relieves pain— When the Qi flows, pain is relieved.
+Moves the Qi and relieves pain — When the Qi flows, pain is relieved.
 Mints move Qi and release constraint relieving headaches, muscles spasms, and cramps.

-• Brighten the eyes and opens orifices of the head — Mints aromatic nature opens the sinuses and orifices of the head, clearing out phlegm and reducing swelling that may come with colds or allergies.
+Brighten the eyes and opens orifices of the head — Mints aromatic nature opens the sinuses and orifices of the head, clearing out phlegm and reducing swelling that may come with colds or allergies.
 A congested Liver may also create dry, red, and itching or over watering of the eyes.
 In short, keep your peepers pretty with mint.
 Headaches or muzzy thinking?
 Dab a little mint or rosemary onto your neck and occiput.

-• Aids in digestion and assimilation — Mint’s role in digestion is long and well documented.
-Its strong aromatic nature stimulates the digestion, promotes bile movement, removes phlegm in the stomach and small intestines that can cause nausea.
+Aids in digestion and assimilation — Mint’s role in digestion is long and well documented.
+Its strong aromatic nature stimulates the digestion, promotes bile movement, and removes phlegm in the stomach and small intestines that can cause nausea.

-• Opens the Lungs — Mints opens the brochials, throat and sinuses strongly.
+Opens the Lungs — Mints opens the brochials, throat and sinuses strongly.
 Use it in teas, steams or as a rub on the chest–remember Vick’s – of course, there are healthier forms of menthol rubs.
 Breath deep, now.

-• Reduces breast congestion — Use for excessive lactation or breast distention.
+Reduces breast congestion — Use for excessive lactation or breast distention.

 Let’s look at the unique energetics a few favorite mints